-Close proximity to I-70 was a contributing factor for American Food Group's \$800 million beef processing facility that started construction Fall of 2023 in Foristell, Missouri (Warren County).
-Scott Willert, CTP, of America's Service Line, LLC/America's Logistics, indicates the company plans to employ 1,300 workers with good starting wages and compensation packages, and expects overall regional impact of the plant to be about one billion dollars.
-Improvements to this section of I-70 will continue to support economic projects like American Food Group while also benefiting the Interstate Commerce Center in Wentzville, one of 13 rail-served sites in the region with available land for future development. b) NOT FUNDED \$74M I-70 Interchange, Outer Rd. and Mainline Improvements from Bryan Rd. to Zumbehl Rd.
-To address more than 260 hours of annual traffic queuing, the project will provide additional improvements from Mid Rivers Mall Drive to Bryan Rd. - a) FUNDED \$62M I-70 Improvements from Fairgrounds Rd. to Cave Springs Rd.
+B. RTE.
+K TO HWY 94 (SEGMENT 2) NOT FUNDED \$20M I-70 Interchange, Outer Rd. and Mainline Improvements from Bryan Rd. to Mid Rivers Mall Dr. will address more than 260 hours of annual traffic queuing.
+FUNDED \$62M I-70 Improvements from Cave Springs Rd. to Convention Center Blvd.
 The six-mile corridor, bridge improvement project is jointly funded by MoDOT and St. Charles County through a cost share agreement.
-This designbuild project is actively under construction. - d) NOT FUNDED \$178M I-70 Improvements from the Missouri River to North Hanley Rd.
-(Tier 1 and 2) The project includes interchange improvements, roadway realignment, bridge replacements, and improves both interstate - and MetroLink access to St. Louis Lambert International Airport.
-The project is included in the Missouri High Priority Unfunded Needs List 2021 (with Tier 1 including \$22.6 million and Tier 2 including \$156 million) The planned \$1.8 billion investment by Boeing reinforces the need for improvements in the vicinity of St. Louis Lambert International Airport.. - e) NOT FUNDED \$168M I-70 St. Louis City Limit to Benton St. (Tier 2) Interchange reconfiguration and safety enhancements - e) New Partnership between Kansas City and the St. Louis region highlights the importance of reconstructing and adding capacity to Missouri's statewide I-70 corridor.
-Missouri Governor Mike Parson signed a budget bill June of 2023 for a \$2.8 billion program to add a third lane in each direction for nearly 200 miles of I-70 between Wentzville and the Kansas City suburb of Blue Springs.
-Statewide, I-70 carries 100 million tons of freight and supports 1.1 million jobs. ■ "What I like to say as a site selector is, the 70s corridor, which includes Interstate 70 and portions of Interstates 170, 270 and 370 in the St. Louis region, is basically 70 miles of beachfront property." -Doug Rasmussen CEO and Managing Principal Steadfast City Economic & Community Partners
+This design-build project is substantially complete.
+Outer road improvements from 94 to Zumbehl Rd. are also funded.
+C. HWY 94 - I-270 (SEGMENT 3) Funding Status TBD D. I-270 TO FLORISSANT RD.
+(SEGMENT 4) - NOT FUNDED \$175M for I-70 improvements from the Missouri River to North Hanley Rd. - FUNDED \$58M from the Missouri River to US 67, largely for bridge infrastructure improvements (Tier 1 and 2\).
+The project includes interchange improvements, roadway realignment, bridge replacements, and improves both interstate and MetroLink access to St. Louis Lambert International Airport.
+The project is included in the Missouri High Priority Not Funded Needs List 2021 (with Tier 1\ including \$22.6M and Tier 2\ including \$156M) The planned \$1.8 billion investment by Boeing reinforces the need for improvements in the vicinity of St. Louis Lambert International Airport.
+E. FLORISSANT RD.
+TO N. BROADWAY (SEGMENT 5) - NOT FUNDED \$152M I-70 STL City Limit to Benton St. - NOT FUNDED \$80M I-70 Benton St. to II State Line I-70 Partnership - Kansas City & St. Louis A recently formed partnership between Kansas City and the St. Louis region highlights the importance of reconstructing and adding capacity to Missouri's statewide I-70 corridor.
+Former Missouri Governor Mike Parson signed a budget bill June of 2023 for a \$2.8 billion\\ program to add a third lane in each direction for nearly 200 miles of I-70 between Wentzville and the Kansas City suburb of Blue Springs.
+Statewide, I-70 carries 100 million tons of freight and supports 1.1 million jobs.
+"What I like to say as a site selector is, the 70s corridor, which includes Interstate 70 and portions of Interstates 170, 270 and 370 in the St. Louis region, is basically 70 miles of beachfront property." -Doug Rasmussen CEO and Managing Principal Steadfast City Economic & Community Partners

-^{}Tier level of MoDOT's high priority unfunded transportation needs ^{} The \$2.8B for I-70 is not counted toward our totals reported because much of the investment will be outside of the St. Louis region.
+\ Tier level of MoDOT's high priority unfunded transportation needs \\ The \$2.8B for I-70 is not counted toward our totals reported because much of the investment will be outside of the St. Louis region.